When your spiralizer arrives, you take it out of the box and then what? What can you make? What are the possibilities?

 Immediately, you Google “what to do with a spiralizer” and hopefully, you’ve found me.
 Hi!

 You start clicking around my blog and everything might seem overwhelming at first.
-Well, today’s post is an overview of what exactly the spiralizer is capable of.
+Your first question: well, what do I do with these spiralized vegetables?

 Probably the most popular, you can use vegetable noodles as replacement in your favorite pasta recipes.
 This immediately adds added nutrients to your meal, while lowering carbs, calories and sugars.
 Plus, it’s an unprocessed way to enjoy pasta and is gluten-free and Paleo.